darkfeline/dantalian/index.md

 # Dantalian

-Dantalian is a set of Python scripts to help with file organization and tagging with hard links.
+Dantalian is a Python 3 library for file organization and tagging using hard links.

-In technical jargon, Dantalian can be described as a multi-dimensionally hierarchical tag-based transparent lightweight file organization system.
+In technical jargon, Dantalian can be described as a multi-dimensionally hierarchical transparent lightweight file organization system.

 ## Features